iansu/config4/README.md

 **Significant Changes**

 - Loads from 3 places:  config.default.js, config.local.js and environment
-- Automatically parses booleans in environment vars that look like booleans
+- Automatically parses booleans in environment vars that look like booleans `VARNAME=true`
-- Automatically parses numbers in environment vars that look like numbers
+- Automatically parses numbers in environment vars that look like numbers eg. `VARNAME=2`
 - Parses double underscore `__` in environment vars as nested objects

-##Nested Objects
+## Environment Vars Nested Objects

 Environment variables like this: